dohyeongkim97/Do_Manipulated_Matching_Algorithmes_Exist-/README.md

 Specially, I'll analyse the question, "If a player is on a winning streak, is there matchmaking still fair?"

+Theory Basis.
+H0: There are no manipulated matching algorithmes.

+Thus, Always the expected winning rates are 0.5.

+Match data will be collected upon platinum tier.

 Study plan:

+###  METHOD I. Normality test by number of wins and losses.

   1. Data Collection

      Gather match history data using the official Riot API, focusing on solo queue ranked games.